NULabNortheastern/digitalassignmentshowcase/intro_python/first_year_seminar-spring2020-anderson/README.md

 	- The slides have ALL the instructions
 2. First Activity: Adopt or Not?
 Follow the directions on the slides (pgs 12-16)
 	- The [Adopt or Not handout is available here](https://github.com/NULabNortheastern/digitalassignmentshowcase/blob/master/intro_python/first_year_seminar-spring2020-anderson/adopt-or-not-handout.pdf).
 Link is also on the slides
-3. Second Activity (Optional): Introduction to Python.
+3. Second Activity (<strong>Optional</strong>): Introduction to Python.
 Go to this course's notebook and clone the folder.
 Instructions are available on the slides from pgs 17-22
 	- The course's [Azure Notebooks folder is available here](https://notebooks.azure.com/messina-c/projects/insh-1000-python-intro-SA).
 Please sign into Microsoft using your .northeastern.edu account, clone the repository, and go through the "intro_to_python.ipynb" file.
 4. Questions?
 Please contact Cara Marta Messina!